 THE SLAS ANNUAL CONFERENCE

 The conference is the key event in our calendar, attracting 200-350 participants.
-It takes place during the Easter vacation in different locations each year.
+It normally takes place during the Easter vacation in different locations each year.

 Academic panels vary widely, from economics to music via anthropology, politics, history, literature, geography and film.
 We have a keynote speaker and social events which in the past have included visits to galleries, film festivals and which culminate in the conference dinner with salsa dancing.